FCDO Travel Advice

 UK Government Advice

-- You are advised to register your presence and signup for email alerts from the Foreign Office to receive further guidance.
+- We also suggest travellers signup for email alerts from the Foreign Office to receive alerts of any updates to the FCDO guidance.

 Get Real-Time Alerts & Official Safety Information